Medical Negligence Claims

 1. Consult a Solicitor

 Stage one of making a negligence claim is to contact a solicitor firm for advice.
 They play a significant role in helping you win your claim and get the maximum compensation available, so it’s essential to seek a company with expertise in medical negligence, proven accreditations, clear communication and a strong reputation.
-You should arrange a no-obligation consultation where they will be interested to hear the case details, including why you think you might have a claim and how the incident has affected your life.
+You should arrange a no-obligation consultation where they will be interested in hearing the case details, including why you think you might have a claim and how the incident has affected your life.
 The medical negligence solicitors will advise whether or not you have a case, covering points such as time limitations and eligibility.
 They will also explain the process and what funding and support is available to you.
 Professional firms, such as ourselves, will only charge solicitor fees if your case is successful by working on a no-win, no-fee basis.
-If you are happy to proceed, you can appoint the solicitors to manage the claim
+If you are happy to proceed, you can appoint the solicitors to manage the claim.

 2. Gathering Evidence

-With the solicitors on board, they will start building a strong case.
+With the solicitors on board, they will start building a solid case.
 This stage involves collecting valuable evidence proving the other party was liable while bolstering your chances of achieving the maximum compensation.
 The solicitors will obtain medical records, witness statements, evidence of injuries and how they have affected your life.
 You have a right to access medical records; if they are not immediately available, the solicitors can go through the legal process of receiving them.
 Records can help see what providers were involved in your healthcare and evidence of negligence, such as a missed diagnosis or incorrect treatment.
 The evidence must show that there was a breach of duty with the care you received, which resulted in harm to yourself.
-The solicitors will usually have you examined by an independent medical expert to provide a neutral viewpoint on your treatment and how it may have contributed to your harm.
+The solicitors will usually have an independent medical expert examine you to provide a neutral viewpoint on your treatment and how it may have contributed to your harm.

 3. Valuing the Claim

 Having thoroughly analysed the case, the medical negligence solicitors will value your claim based on the evidence collected and how the incident has affected you.
 The valuation will consider the pain and suffering you endured alongside expenses like loss of earnings, medical care and travel costs.
 The compensation valuation is affected by the severity of injuries, the impact on your quality of life, age and life expectancy, and financial losses.
-The solicitors will provide you with an estimate of how much you may receive, and this will be used as the baseline for settlement negotiations.
+The solicitors will provide an estimate of how much you may receive, which will be used as the baseline for settlement negotiations.

 4. Taking the Case to the Defendant

 When the solicitors have gathered evidence, determined the liability percentage, and valued the claim, they will submit a formal Letter of Claim to the defendant.
-This document outlines details of the alleged negligence, injuries, supporting evidence and the compensation valuation.
-The other party must then outline their position via a Letter of Response, stating whether they admit or deny liability and providing evidence based on their own investigations.
+This document outlines the alleged negligence, injuries, supporting evidence and the compensation valuation.
+The other party must then outline their position via a Letter of Response, stating whether they admit or deny liability and providing evidence based on their investigations.
 If they accept liability, representatives for both parties will negotiate a fair payout based on the evidence.
 If liability or the proposed settlement is disputed, the case may go to the court, where a judge will make the final decisions.
 Most claims are settled without the need for court interference.
-If a claim goes to court, your solicitors will help you prepare and remain at ease with the process.
+If a claim goes to court, your solicitors will help you prepare and remain at ease.

 5. Receive Your Compensation

-Types of Damages You Can Claim
+Contact Us Now To ClaimTypes of Damages You Can Claim

 An exact number cannot be placed on the payout for a successful medical negligence claim for compensation.
-This is due to how claims are given, based on damages.
+This is due to how claims are given based on damages.
 A payout is intended to get you back to the quality of life you had previously before the incident occurred.
 The payout is to compensate for the suffering you’ve endured.

 Two types of damages are calculated when making a medical negligence claim:

-3 Most Common Types of Medical Negligence
+Common Types of Medical Negligence We Can Help With

-2. Incorrect Treatment
+Incorrect Treatment

-3. Surgical Mistakes
+Surgical Mistakes

 Contact Us Now To ClaimExamples of Clinical Negligence Cases

-Injury following a visit to the dentist
+Injury Following a Visit to the Dentist

 The claimant, a 66-year-old man, received £10,000 for right leg and hip injuries when the hip prosthesis had not been straightly inserted following total hip replacement surgery in November 2000.
-The claimant suffered from ongoing pain in his back and hips, his mobility was impaired and he was unable to dress unaided.
+The claimant suffered from ongoing pain in his back and hips, his mobility was impaired, and he was unable to dress unaided.
 He was told that he was suffering from fractures that had been caused by the replacement shifting and the cracking of his right femur.
-The claimant was re-admitted to the hospital and he underwent a second hip replacement with a longer prosthesis.
+The claimant was re-admitted to the hospital, and he underwent a second hip replacement with a longer prosthesis.

-Misdiagnosis of a psychiatric illness
+Misdiagnosis of a Psychiatric Illness

-Baby injured at birth
+Baby Injured at Birth

-A 45-year-old woman, received £40,000 by way of an out-of-court settlement for the severe damage sustained to her left ureter following a hysterectomy operation in 1997.
+A 45-year-old woman received £40,000 by way of an out-of-court settlement for the severe damage sustained to her left ureter following a hysterectomy operation in 1997.
 She suffered from regular bouts of pyelonephritis and was unable to continue working full-time.

 The claimant, a 21-year-old woman, received £450,000 for the internal injuries sustained during a heart repair operation (when she was 6 years old) in May 1986.
-The claimant underwent a heart repair operation at the hospital and during surgery, the claimant’s aorta was ruptured, causing injuries which worsened her condition.
+The claimant underwent a heart repair operation at the hospital, and during surgery, the claimant’s aorta was ruptured, causing injuries which worsened her condition.

 In another alarming example of a surgical mistake, a surgical tool was left in a woman’s abdomen for 18 months.
 As reported by the BBC, a New Zealand doctor left an object inside a woman after she gave birth.
 The woman was having a Caesarean section to deliver her baby, which required the use of an Alexis wound retractor.
 This tool is the size of a plate and is used to hold open wounds during surgery.
 The retractor should have been removed after surgery, but this was not the case, and it was left in the woman’s abdomen for 18 months.
 Following the procedure, she experienced severe pains and made several trips to her GP and A&E until the object was identified and removed.

 The three cases below provide further examples of medical cases that have gone to court and have won in favour of the claimant.
-These cases can give you an idea of the successful types of claims when claiming medical negligence.
+These cases can give you an idea of the successful claims when claiming medical negligence.

 Case | Description |